Vytaxx/ShortCutted/README.md

 You can view the repository [here.](https://github.com/Vytaxx/ShortCutted-Submissions)

 # PC Utils
 ShortCutted is a software from PC Utils which is owned and developed by Vytaxity.
+Check out other software on the [PC Utils Website.](https://sites.google.com/view/pcutilsdev/)

 # License